 For instance, if you have a friend who is always late or flakes out but is otherwise cool, you could limit invitations to group events where their tardiness won’t disrupt plans.
 This way, they can be themselves without causing inconvenience, but you avoid inviting them to time-sensitive activities like movies.
 If you’re unsure whether it’s time to end the friendship or just work through a conflict, ask yourself more questions.

-2. Are you willing to be the bigger person?
+2. Ask yourself: are you willing to be the bigger person?

 We all make mistakes.
 Apologizing and owning up to them can be really hard.
 Sometimes, instead of facing uncomfortable feedback and changing, people might just drift away.
 Perhaps you should be the bigger person and apologize for what you did to cause your current riff.

 For example, with that friend who’s always late, you could say, “Hey, I need to talk about what happened last week.
 I was really upset when … happened, and I know we haven’t talked since.
 I’d like to discuss it if you’re open to it.”
+Listen to your friend’s perspective and try to gain a deeper understanding of where they’re coming from.
 Go into this conversation knowing the following:

 What was the specific behavior that upset you?
 What was your response to that behavior?
 Frame it just like that.
 Here is an example: